 The first thing on everyone’s list coming to Jaisalmer is exploring the Fort.
 It’s free to enter and has no opening or closing times.
 Unlike many other forts in India, here lives an entire community.
 Explore the streets, observe the locals, or buy some souvenirs like rugs or handicrafts.
 You will see lots of small streets filled with locals and tourists.
 Go on the roof of the Fort and taste a delicious masala chai while overlooking the city.

 Jainism is one of the main world religions that originated in India.
 Jain temples are devoted to different Jain spiritual mentors and attended by devotees and gurus.
-Jainism’s ultimate purpose is the deliverance of the self from rebirth, attained through the elimination of collected karma.
+Jainism’s ultimate purpose is to deliver the self from rebirth, attained through the elimination of collected karma.
 There are seven Jain temples inside the Jaisalmer Fort, all of them correlated through vast corridors.
 You will recognize them by the yellow sandstone and the intricate engravings and spires.

 Gadi Sagar is an artificial lake created for water conservation, requested in the 14th century by Raja Rawal Jaisal, the first ruler of Jaisalmer.
 A beautiful cenotaph rises from the middle of the lake while ghats and temple shrines surround it.
+If you want to go on a boat tour, you’ll have to wait in line, especially on a Sunday.
+But the waiting is all worth it.
 Go in the morning as the sun’s glow is better for pictures and take a boat to see the views.
 Or go in the evening and watch the sun going down.

 Are you looking for some souvenirs?
 There is a market with many Rajasthani Handicrafts, so you might find something beautiful to take home.

 Enjoy a Traditional Jaisalmer Dinner with a View over the Fort